Oakwood Cemetery (Fort Worth, Texas): History

 The original 20 acres that form the City Cemetery were deeded to the City of Fort Worth by local civic leader John Peter Smith in 1879, after the city's oldest cemetery, Pioneers Rest, had rapidly filled.
 In 1880, a section of the property was partitioned off and limited to Catholic burials at the request of Bishop C.W.
 Dubois of Galveston.
 This new Catholic section was named Calvary Cemetery.

 The Oakwood Cemetery Association formed in 1908 and a chapel was built on the north end of the property in 1912.
 In 1926 a new Oakwood Cemetery Association charter was instated requiring a five-member board of directors.
 The president of the Fort Worth National Bank, the institution that held the association's funds in trust, was required to be a director; of the remaining four members, two had to be women.
-Among the first board members were Jennie Scott Scheuber, a local civic leader and the city's first librarian, and Major K.M.
-Van Zandt, longtime president of the Fort Worth National Bank.
+Among the first board members were Jennie Scott Scheuber, a local civic leader and the city's first librarian, and K. M. Van Zandt, longtime president of the Fort Worth National Bank.
 In 1952, the charter was amended to allow board representation from any bank in Fort Worth with oversight of the association's endowment.